kaspvik/WheresMyTaco/README.md

 **In this project we would create an interactive experience using Javascript.
 The user must use buttons to get to different rooms to help the character Smulan, to find his taco.**

 ### Future ambitions with the project:
-**Although the task was focused on javascript, the project contains html and css.
+**Although the task was focused on javascript, the project contains alot of html and css.
 I want to continue with this project to gradually rewrite functions from HTML/Css to Javascript code.**

-### Bugs to be fixed:
+### Bugs and functions to be fixed:
 **From the start page, you can scroll down to other divs.
 In the future I want these functions to be fixed.**

 **When the game ends and you choose to return to the start page, only the background image from the homepage with strange margins is displayed.
 In the future, I want all features to appear on the home page.**

+**I want to make "The closet" locked until ypu find all the items in the other rooms**

 ### Message too David:
 **Hej!
 Som vi sa sist under handledningen så lyckades jag komprimera min JS-kod från 300 rader till några få.
 Detta gör ju att JS ser väldigt fjutig ut jämfört med min HTML-kod.
 Nedan bifogar jag den gamla koden som jag jobbade på innan jag hittade den smarta lösningen!
 Enjoy helping Smulan!
 Mvh Kasper**